impress/impress.js/DOCUMENTATION.md

 #### 3D Rotation (data-rotate-x, data-rotate-y, data-rotate-z)

-You can not only position element in 3D, but also rotate it around any axis.
+You can not only position a [Step Element](#step-element) in 3D, but also rotate it around any axis.

 **Example:**